ToastNumber/date-calculator/README.md

 Date Calculator
 ===============
-This is a javascript application for practising date calculation.
+This is a javascript application for practising mental date calculation.

 Getting Started
 ---------------